Gravitational background from dynamical binaries and detectability with 2G detectors: The background from BBHs

 As seen in the previous Section, the background from BBHs dominates in the frequency band where the detectors are the most sensitive.
 Here, we study in more details the impact of the different parameters and the model uncertainties on the BBHs energy density spectrum.

-\paragraph{Impact of the mass distribution} For BBHs, the contributions from $Exch$ and $Orig$ exhibit some bumps above $80$ Hz (see Fig.~\ref{tot} top left-hand panel) which are related to the mass and redshift distributions.
-We investigate this effect by plotting separately the contributions from different redshifted chirp mass ranges.
+\paragraph{Impact of the mass distribution} For BBHs, the contributions from $Exch$ and $Orig$ exhibit some bumps above $80$ Hz (see Fig.~\ref{BBH}) which are related to the mass and redshift distributions.
+We investigate this effect by plotting the contributions from different redshifted chirp mass ranges separately.

-In Fig.~\ref{BBHori} and \ref{BBHexc}, the left-hand panels show the histograms of the redshifted chirp mass for original and exchanged BBHs, with different colors for three different ranges and for the total distribution.
+In Figs.~\ref{BBHori} and \ref{BBHexc}, the left-hand panels show the histograms of the redshifted chirp mass for original and exchanged BBHs, with different colors for three different ranges and for the total distribution.
 The right-hand panels show the corresponding spectra.
-We highlight here the strong impact of the redshifted chirp mass on the shape of the spectrum.
+We highlight the strong impact of the redshifted chirp mass on the shape of the spectrum.
 For example, in Fig.~\ref{BBHori} the orange sub-population ($[\mathcal{M}_c(1+z_m)]^{5/3}$ in the range 0--65 M$_{\odot}^{5/3}$) is clearly responsible for the last bump at 660 Hz.
-In the case of exchanged binaries in Fig.~\ref{BBHexc}, separating the contributions from the different redshifted chirp mass ranges does not allow to separate the two high frequency bumps at 680 Hz and 1060 Hz (orange sub-population).
+In the case of exchanged binaries in Fig.~\ref{BBHexc}, separating the contributions from the different redshifted chirp mass ranges does not allow us to separate the two high frequency bumps at 680 Hz and 1060 Hz (orange sub-population).
 This irregular shape springs mainly from the convolution of the distribution of chirp masses with the distribution of redshift.
 We discuss this in detail in Appendix~\ref{sec:A1}.